 - Original Author: Cormac Shaw

-A repeating surface marking of blue, double hatched (two perpendicular sets of parallel lines) painted lines typically used to fill in an area on the airport apron (or elsewhere) where ground vehicles and aircraft should not enter.
+A repeating surface marking of white, single hatched (one set of parallel lines) painted lines typically used to fill in an area on the airport apron (or elsewhere) where ground vehicles and aircraft should not enter.

 To create a keep clear area in your scenery, use this Draped Polygon in conjunction with the correspondingly coloured “Keep Clear Boundary” Line in this library to both fill in and outline the boundary of the area by placing the nodes of the Line and the Draped Polygon at the same locations.
 Note that the last node of the Line polygon needs to be duplicated and dragged to the location of the first node so that the boundary line is drawn as closed.

 This polygon is drawn at the ‘Markings +1’ level so will overlay default lines in X-Plane generated by apt.dat files.

 - Texture Scale ⓘBy default, one iteration of this polygon’s texture covers 2.5m (8.2ft) horizontally and 2.5m (8.2ft) vertically, but this can be overridden when placing the polygon.
 For more information, see the official documentation.: h: 2.5m (8.2ft), v: 2.5m (8.2ft)